JonathanWillitts/py-organise-and-rename/README.md

 ## Overview
-Script/module to traverse a given directory, organise (by year) and rename any 'yymmdd' prefixed subdirectories to begin in the format: 'YYYY-mm-dd'.
+Script/module to traverse a given directory, organise (by year) and rename, any 'yymmdd' prefixed subdirectories to begin in the format: 'YYYY-mm-dd'.

 e.g. given the following directory as the root:
 ```